phetsims/vector-addition/doc/implementation-notes.md

 ### Vector Management

 `VectorSet` is a set of related vectors, all of which are instantiated at startup.
 Vectors that are on the graph or in the process of dragging are in the VectorSet's `activeVectors` ObservableArray.
-Vectors in the set that are on the graph contribute to the computation of a resultant vector.
+Each vector set also has a resultant vector, and vectors that are on the graph contribute to the derivation of the resultant vector.

 `VectorToolbox` is a panel-like container, with one or more "slots" that vectors are dragged to and from.
 The _Explore 1D_ and _Explore 2D_ screens each have 1 vector set, with a slot in the toolbox for each vector in that set.
-The _Lab_ screen has 2 vector sets, with 1 slot in the toolbox for each vector set, allowing the user to drag multiple (10) vectors to/from each slot.
+The _Lab_ screen has 2 vector sets, with 1 slot in the toolbox for each vector set, allowing the user to drag multiple vectors to/from each slot.

 _Adding a vector_: When slot in the toolbox is pressed, the next available vector for that slot is added to `activeVectors`, and registered with the view.
 The view delegates creation of the vector's view to `VectorSetNode` (see `registerVector`).

 _Removing a vector_: When a vector is returned to the toolbox (by dragging, erase button, or Reset All button), it is removed from `activeVectors`.
-The view is notified and Nodes associated with the vector are disposed.
+The view is notified and Nodes associated with that vector are disposed.

 ### Scenes

-A scene consists of a graph and its vector set(s).
+A scene consists of a graph and one or more vector sets.
 In the model, see `VectorAdditionScene` and its subclasses, and `sceneProperty`.
-In the view, see   VectorAdditionSceneNode` and its subclasses.
+In the view, see `VectorAdditionSceneNode` and its subclasses.

-The _Explore 1D_ screen has horizontal and vertical scenes, while the other screens have Cartesian and polar scenes.
+The _Explore 1D_ screen has horizontal and vertical scenes, where the vectors are constrained to either the horizontal or vertical dimension.
+The other screens have Cartesian and polar scenesm, where vectors snap to either Cartesian or polar coordinates.

 In all screens, switch between scenes using the radio buttons that are located at the bottom-right of the UI.